hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 So you will have both slot with the same firmware version and avoid the swap from the OLT

-After these steps, you can power-cycle ONT and logon on TELNET with `root\root` credentials.
+After these steps, you can power-cycle ONT and logon on TELNET with `root\admin` credentials.
 From this moment you can simply spoof your ONT with the usual commands.

 # Known Bugs